LouXonline/louxonline.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: Aerospace engineering student at <a href='https://tecnico.ulisboa.pt/en/'>Instituto Superior Técnico</a>
+subtitle: Aerospace Engineering Student at <a href='https://tecnico.ulisboa.pt/en/'>Instituto Superior Técnico</a>

 profile:
   align: right